Qiskit/RFCs/0015-estimator-interface.md

 ## Alternative Approaches <a name="alternative-approaches"></a>

-An alternative is to consider letting the `run()` method accept, effectively, only a single `EstimatorTask`:
+An alternative is to consider letting the `run()` method accept, effectively, only a single `EstimatorPub`:

 ```python
 Estimator.run(circuit, parameter_values_array, observables_array)
 ```

-This has the advantage of a simpler interface, where multiple tasks could be run by invoking the estimator multiple times.
+This has the advantage of a simpler interface, where multiple PUBs could be run by invoking the estimator multiple times.
 The disadvantages, which we feel are significant enough to forego this simplification, are that:

  1. For real backends, the user would lose the ability to cause multiple types of circuits to be loaded into the control hardware at one time.
 For example, if using an estimator to perform randomized benchmarking, each circuit depth would need to be a separate job.
- 2. It would be difficult for implementations that include mitigation to share resources between tasks.
-For example, if different tasks represent different trotter step counts, there would need to be a complicated mechanism to share learning resources---that are specific to the application circuits---between multiple jobs.
+ 2. It would be difficult for implementations that include mitigation to share resources between PUBs.
+For example, if different PUBs represent different trotter step counts, there would need to be a complicated mechanism to share learning resources---that are specific to the application circuits---between multiple jobs.

 ## Questions <a name="questions"></a>
 Open questions for discussion and an opening for feedback.